 Potential Penalties of a Conviction Under CPC 30305(a)(1)

-Those convicted under Penal Code 30305(a)(1) could be looking at harsh penalties.
+Those convicted under Penal Code 30305(a)(1) could face harsh penalties.
 This statute is what is known as a “wobbler.”
-That means that it can be charged as either a misdemeanor or a felony.
+The prosecution can treat PC 30305(a)(1) as either a misdemeanor or a felony.
 The consequences for a conviction vary greatly depending on how the offense gets prosecuted.

 - A fine of up to $1,000